extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 Understanding the problem at a core level is important:

 - which customers do we want to study?
-- should we omit cer
+- should we omit certain customers based on some criteria?
+- what data is important when drilling down on a specif